Abbasmo72/Abbasmo72/README.md

 <img align="right" alt="Gif" width="400" src="https://cdn.dribbble.com/users/1059583/screenshots/4171367/coding-freak.gif"
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abbasmo72&label=Profile%20views&color=0e75b6&style=flat" alt="abbasmo72" /> </p>

+- I’m working and continuing my programming career under political and social repression in Iran.
+All my activities depend on the speed of the internet or whether it’s cut off.
+My entire life is affected by the dictatorship in Iran.

 - 🌱 I’m currently learning **Deep Machine Learning, Django, MySQL**

 - Since I am a football fan, I am working on a very interesting project using machine learning, and I am also including the CSV files that I am extracting for you in several repositories.